Gene Kritsky is one of the foremost and most accessible

 What cicada qualities make a male Magicicada more likely to find a mate?

-Does the guy with the loudest call, have the best change of passing on his
+Does the guy with the loudest call, have the best chance of passing on his

 GK: I have not noticed animosity between the species, but have seen males of the same species compete for females by overlapping their calls.
 But we must be careful not to give the periodical cicadas human emotions.
 I think they are simply responding to a genetic cue, and doing what they do best.
 That being singing, matings, laying eggs, and dying.